Just this morning I finished reading a newly published book 'Waiting on A Train' by James McCommons.

 Border's had it in stock.
 Maybe "one of these days' (likely in another life) I'll buy something on-line.

-I regularly book and pay for transportation and lodging on-line, but that is "about as far as it goes".
+I regularly book and pay for transportation and lodging on-line, as well as trade securities, but that is "about as far as it goes".

 | IP: Logged |